Heritage

 Seventeenth century France was known as the ‘great century’ but also the ‘century of the poor’.
 The poor as defined then, were those who found themselves living continually in need, misery, suffering, disgrace, and deprivation and lacking the basic elements for survival.
 This is the society that Saint Vincent de Paul and Saint Louise de Marillac were born into, which led to a total conversion in their lives and ultimately to the foundation of the Daughters of Charity.

 Once the company was established it grew at an amazing rate.
-It spread very quickly not only in Paris but also through out France, establishing the following works, care of the sick, schools hospitals , orphanages , working with galley slaves and wounded soldiers.
-Vincent and Louise had the joy in their lives of seeing the Company move beyond France, to Warsaw in Poland.
-By the time of their death in 1660 there were sixy five houses opened.
-The Daughters continued to spread
+It spread very quickly not only in Paris but throughout France, establishing places, to take care of the sick, schools, hospitals, orphanages, working with galley slaves and wounded soldiers.
+Vincent and Louise had the joy in their lives of seeing the Company move beyond France, to Poland.
+By the time of their deaths in 1660 there were sixty-five houses opened.
+The Daughters continued to spread throughout the world are in 96 countries at present.

 Ireland

-Their arrival in Ireland was only a matter of time.
-At the invitation of the then Bishop of Armagh Dr. Dixon, on the 8 November 1855 four Daughters arrived in Drogheda to a tremendous welcome.
-This welcome is captured in the local news paper Drogheda Argus
+At the invitation of the then Bishop of Armagh Dr. Dixon, on the 8 November 1855 four Daughters arrived in Drogheda to a generous welcome.
+This welcome is captured in the local newspaper Drogheda Argus

 Two years later in 1857 they arrived in Dublin and opened two houses one in North William Street and the other in Fairview.
-To day the Irish Province of the Daughters comprises of 25 houses across the country and five in Kenya.
+At present, the Irish Province consists of houses in Ireland and in Kenya.

-Worldwide there are approximately 19,000 daughters in some ninety three countries in all five continents.
+Worldwide there are approximately 11,000 daughters in some 96 countries in all five continents.

 There is a special relationship between the Daughters and other Vincentian organisations, whose members live their commitment in the tradition of St. Vincent and St. Louise.